• Home

 We arrived on the island after maneuvering through a brief squall.
 Luckily, our captain knew what he was doing.
 We spent the night at the Grenada Yacht Club in St. George’s.

 Our group spent several days exploring the island in a rented car.
-Highlights included The Belmont Estate’s cacao plantation, the rainforest, several of the island’s gorgeous beaches, and its extraordinary restaurants.
+Highlights included The Belmont Estate’s cacao plantation, the rainforest, several of the island’s gorgeous beaches, and extraordinary restaurants.
 It’s no wonder why ex-pats love living there.
 Life in Grenada is mellow, almost free from hurricanes, has fresh and natural rainforest superfoods, and is not far from Argentina in South America.

 Find things to do in Grenada, here.